 Due to the filings and drafting involved in forming a corporate entity, it’s best to work with an experienced attorney to ensure that all necessary corporate governance documents have been created and the arrangements thoroughly vetted.
 A successful business should never be hobbled by poor decisions during its formation.

-Contact Our Corporate Planning Law Firm in Evanston, Chicago and Lake Forest
+Contact Our Corporate Planning Law Firm in Evanston, Chicago, Lake Forest and Oakbrook Terrace

 At Stern Perkoski Mendez, we are dedicated to guiding you through the process of forming a corporate entity.
-We are always happy to further discuss the specifics of forming a corporation in Illinois, and what your case in Evanston, Chicago or Lake Forest will entail.
+We are always happy to further discuss the specifics of forming a corporation in Illinois, and what your case in Evanston, Chicago, Lake Forest and Oakbrook Terrace will entail.
 Request a free consultation online or call us at (847) 868-9584.